playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-passing-children/index.md

 Before we explore passing children with our frameworks, let's first think of a potential use case for when we want to do this.

-For example, say you want the `button` to have "pressed" effect whenever you click on it.
+For example, say you want the `button` to have a "pressed" effect whenever you click on it.
 Then, when you click on it for a second time, it unclicks.
 This might look something like the following:

 <!-- tabs:start -->